mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

             return -1
         else:
             return 1

+    # Small helper function that returns the frequency of values in a list.
+Can be replaced with Counter from collections in Python >= 2.7
+    def getValueFrequencies(values):
+        frequencyDict = {}

+        uniqueValues = set(values)
+        for val in uniqueValues:
+            frequencyDict[val] = values.count(val)
+            print val, values.count(val)

+        return frequencyDict

     # List of reflections with "observation status" from a hypothetical experiment.
     reflections = [([1,0,0], False), ([1,1,0], False), ([1,1,1], True), ([2,0,0], False), ([2,1,0], False), ([2,1,1], False),